 We capitalize film and television production costs, including direct costs, production overhead, print costs, development costs and interest.
 We amortize capitalized film and television production costs, including acquired libraries, and accrue costs associated with participation and residual payments to programming and production expenses.
 We generally record the amortization and the accrued costs using the individual film forecast computation method, which amortizes the costs in the same ratio as the associated ultimate revenue.
 Estimates of ultimate revenue and total costs are based on anticipated release patterns, public acceptance and historical results for similar productions.
-Unamortized film and television costs, including acquired film and television libraries, are stated at the lower of unamortized cost or fair value.
-We do not capitalize costs related to the distribution of a film in movie theaters or the licensing or sale of a film or television production, which are primarily costs associated with the marketing and distribution of them.
+Unamortized film and television production costs, including acquired libraries, are stated at the lower of unamortized cost or fair value.
+We do not capitalize costs related to the distribution of a film in movie theaters or the licensing or sale of a film or television production, which primarily include costs associated with marketing and distribution.